SmarterASP.NET Windows 2012 Hosting Advantages

 Within Windows Server 2012 you will find exciting innovations in areas of virtualization, networking, storage, user experience as well as an improved integration with Windows PowerShell which takes scripting to a whole new level.
 This is quite possibly the most significant release of Windows Server ever.

 The actual setup of secured sites and modern web applications require even more security.
-To this end, Server Name Indication (SNI) and websockets were added.

 What is new in IIS 8.0 for Windows Server 2012?